 |Incremental ETL||This test verifies if the incremental updates in the source are loading into the destination system as they are supposed to.|

-The testing process can be time-intensive, but following the afore-mentioned practices can streamline the procedure, and pave the way for accurate and fast testing.
+The testing process can be time-intensive, but following the practices above can streamline the procedure and pave the way for accurate and fast testing using efficient ETL testing tools.

 Analyze the Data and Business Requirements